 |Incontinence Due to Diseases in dogs|

-Due to the inflammation, your dog can feel like he/she has to urinate all the time.
+Due to the inflammation, your dog can feel like they have to urinate all the time.
 In these situations, your dog cannot get its bladder empty, and thus it becomes over-filled or distended, leading to dribbling.

 How do I treat my dog’s urine leakage?

 If your veterinarian diagnosed that a “simple” incontinence issue is causing the problem, it could be easily managed with medications.
-For example, having a bladder infection or urinary tract infection can get treated with antibiotics that can eliminate both leakage and infection.
+For example, having a bladder infection or urinary tract infection can be treated with antibiotics to eliminate both leakage and infection.

 A common medication for hormonally related incontinence is phenylpropanolamine, and it also helps increase the muscle tone for improving the dog’s ability to control the urine.
 Collagen injections are also ideal for the prevention of leakage.